What to see and do in Jodhpur, Rajasthan

 Situated in the area below the Mehrangarh Fort, the Rao Jodha Desert Rock Park was created to maintain and restore the natural surrounding and ecology.

 The park is open all year round and one can see different flora depending on the season of the visit.
+Not many people visit the park when they visit Jodhpur and if you are lucky you can have the entire park to yourself.
 The charges for entry are Rs 100 and one can hire a naturalist to guide and explain the various aspects for Rs.
 200.